TTWNO/tait.tech/isaif.md

 express itself only in superficial matters.
 In all ESSENTIAL respects most leftists of the oversocialized type want to make the black man conform to white, middle-class ideals.
 They want to make him study technical subjects, become an executive or a scientist, spend his life climbing the status ladder to prove that black people are as good as white.
-They want to make black fathers “responsible,” they want black gangs to become nonviolent, etc. But these are exactly the values of the industrialtechnological system.
+They want to make black fathers “responsible,” they want black gangs to become nonviolent, etc. But these are exactly the values of the industrial-technological system.
 The system couldn’t care less what kind of music a man listens to, what kind of clothes he wears or what religion he believes in as long as he studies in school, holds a respectable job, climbs the status ladder, is a “responsible” parent, is nonviolent and so forth.
 In effect, however much he may deny it, the oversocialized leftist wants to integrate the black man into the system and make him adopt its values.